-If Jesus Rose from the Dead, then (#15) He Must Have Been Dead and Buried
+(#17) He Must Have Been Dead and Buried

 1. Share

-For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures… 1 Corinthians 15:3-4
+For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures… (1 Corinthians 15:3-4)

 1. What do we know from the historical documents?

 • We addressed some of this last time, but there are sufficient non-biblical historical records that attest to the fact that Jesus was crucified.
 Tacitus even mentioned that Jesus was crucified at the hand of Pontius Pilate.
 Josephus, in the Arabic version, writes that Pilate had condemned Jesus to death.
 Thallus (via Julius Africanus) speaks of the earthquake and darkness that followed the crucifixion of Christ.
-The record of His death is referenced by Lucian, Mara Bar-Serapion, The Acts of Pontius Pilate (via Justin Martyr), Phlegon (via Origen), and the Jewish Thalmud.
+The record of His death is referenced by Lucian, Mara Bar-Serapion, The Acts of Pontius Pilate (via Justin Martyr), Phlegon (via Origen), and the Jewish Talmud.

 • The death of Jesus in the biblical record is explicit.
 All four Gospels attest to His death: “He gave up His spirit” (Matthew and John); “breathed His last” (Mark and Luke) as well as the rest of the New Testament in too many places to list.

-• The reality is that, by the best of historical literary standards, Jesus was tried by Pontius Pilate and sentenced to death by crucifixion
+• The reality is that, by the best of historical literary standards, Jesus was tried by Pontius Pilate and sentenced to death by crucifixion.

 2. Historical understanding of Roman crucifixion

 • The Roman method of execution was by crucifixion.
-The Persians invented it in 300BC and the Romans perfected it.
+The Persians invented it in 300BC but the Romans perfected it.
 They executed thousands this way, some say in the hundreds of thousands.
 It was cruel.
 It was horrific.
 It was meant to elicit deep fear and dissuade anyone from disobeying Roman authority.
 Our word excruciating comes from the Latin, excruciare, “out of the cross”.

 • If you have never read a medical and physiological description of crucifixion, you should probably do so, with the caution that it will make you sick.